moritzmorgenroth/ra-data-prisma/README.md

 Create your `react-admin` app and bootstrap the data provider like so:

 ```
+import { PostList, PostEdit, PostCreate } from './post';
+import buildPrismaProvider from "ra-data-prisma";

 class App extends Component {
     constructor() {
         super();